rubyworks/rc/README.md

 The `if config.command?` condition ensures that it only happens if the config's `command` property matches the current command, i.e. `$0 == 'detroit'`.
 We can see that Detroit stores the configuration for later us.
-When Detroit gets around to loading a project's build assemblies, it will check this `rc_config` setting and evaluate the configurations found there via Detroit's own DSL.
+When Detroit gets around to doing it's thing, it checks this `rc_config` setting and evaluates the configurations found there as befits Detroit's own domain language.

 It is important that RC be required first, ideally before anything else.
 This ensures it will pick up all configured features.

 Some tools will want to support a command line option for selecting a configuration profile.
 RC has a convenience method to make this very easy to do.
+For example, `qed` uses it:

     RC.profile_switch('qed', '-p', '--profile')